Trevato/CSGOMLBot/ScreenCapture/Readme.md

 # Notes for Screen (state) capture.

+*See bottom for notes for a fresh server.*

 ### First, we start the game using an X display:

 *This launches directly into a deathmatch game on de_dust.*